 Coding Restore The Fourth

 Recently we have learned that a certain branch of the government may be overstepping the consitutional right to privacy.
-While this may be old news for many the recent leaks by Edward Snowden have brought the issue to national attention and have lunch.
+While this may be old news for many the recent news about domestic surveillance and services providing private communication being forcefully shut down, I have been several proof of concept of a person have lucid dreams, which I have to find radio stations from all around the place.

 And rightly so, the argument can be made that the NSA is violating the forth amendment.
 Restore the Fourth, a grassroots organization that sprung up nearly overnight, is making that argument and taking it to the public.